redhat-sap/sap-workshops/sap-hana-rhel8/README.md

 [root@hana-<GUID> software ~]# chmod 644 SAP_HANA_DATABASE/SIGNATURE.SMF
 ```

-NOTE: If you use SAP HANA, express edition, expect to find the installation utilities in `/install/HANA_EXPRESS_20/DATA_UNITS/HDB_LCM_LINUX_X86_64`.
-If you use the service pack, the installation utilities are in `/install/SAP_HANA_DATABASE`.
+NOTE: If you use SAP HANA express edition, expect to find the installation utilities in `/software/HANA_EXPRESS_20/DATA_UNITS/HDB_LCM_LINUX_X86_64`.
+If you use the service pack, the installation utilities are in `/software/SAP_HANA_DATABASE`.
 The above link is created to keep the installation instructions identical for both methods.

 ## Install SAP HANA

 Before installing SAP HANA, make sure that you have the data listed below and check the installation guide for special requirements.

 The following table lists the SAP HANA installation parameters:

 |Parameter |Value|
 |----------|-----|